gosub-com/Zurfur/README.md

 ## Basic types

     int8, uint8, byte, int16, uint16, int32, int, uint32, uint, int64, uint64
-    float32, float64, xint, xuint, decimal, string, Array, List, Map
+    float32, float64, xint, xuint, decimal, str, Array, List, Map

 `byte`, `int`, and `uint` are aliases for `uint8`, `int32`, and `uint32`.
-`string` is an immutable array of UTF8 encoded bytes.  `xint` and `xuint` are extended integer types, which could be 32 or 64 bits depending on run-time architecture.
+`str` is an immutable array of UTF8 encoded bytes.  `xint` and `xuint` are extended integer types, which could be 32 or 64 bits depending on run-time architecture.